Lower Yakima Valley Groundwater

-Local, state, and federal agencies - including the EPA - are working with dairies in Washington's Lower Yakima Valley to address sources of nitrate contamination in groundwater.
+Local, state, and federal agencies, including EPA, are working with dairies in Washington's Lower Yakima Valley to address sources of nitrate contamination in groundwater.

 EPA is responding to community concerns in Washington’s Lower Yakima Valley about high nitrate levels in residential drinking water wells and the potential for disproportionate impacts on low income and minority rural populations, local, state, and federal agencies collaborated to develop a Preliminary Assessment and recommendations for moving forward.